JamesGallagherPoole/blog-builder/README.md

 ## Blog Builder 🖳

-This is a simple static site generator for my blog.
-It's written in Rust.
+This is a simple static site generator for my blog, written in Rust.
 The tool is accessible for everyone to use but it's been designed quite specifically for my needs and workflow.
 Do get in touch if you happen to try it out!

+I have used it to build my blog which you can find [here](https://james.poole.ie/notes).

 ### Project Goals 🥅
 - To be able write content for my blog in markdown.